 September 14, 1941: This article notes that Judy was going to introduce the new song “Little Did I Dream.”
 It also states that Judy’s photo would be the cover page of new issues of sheet music of the song.
 There are no records or recordings of Judy ever singing the song nor the sheet music.

 September 14, 1941: Here’s a typical photo presentation showing what the stars were up to.
 The photos were almost always staged by the studios.
 What’s interesting about this is the fact that Lynn Bari is placed next to Judy.
 A little over a decade later the two would be in the news together – a lot.
 Bari was Sid Luft’s first wife, Judy was his second.
-Bari sued Sid off and on for more child support based on his increased income due to being the producer of Judy’s shows.
+Bari sued Sid multiple times for more child support based on his increased income due to being the producer of Judy’s shows.

 September 14, 1943: The “Hollywood Cavalcade” arrived in Detroit, Michigan from their previous stop in Pittsburgh, PA (on September 12th).
 They were photographed upon their arrival at Detroit’s Michigan Central Station.
 They performed that night at the Olympia indoor arena.